Shopping Cart

 From ancient matchmakers to dating apps, compatibility has been the name of the game when it comes to joining two people together.
-For an equally long time, the tradition of exchanging rings has gone hand in hand with an exchange of marriage vows.
+For an equally long time, the tradition of exchanging wedding rings has gone hand in hand with an exchange of marriage vows.
 So is it meaningful for the wedding bands themselves to match?
+And do wedding bands HAVE to match?
 Here’s an answer that has driven matchmaking algorithms crazy for generations: It depends on the couple and their personal style.

 Every marriage is its own unique balance of public partnership and intimate mystery, and no one’s fate depends on a jeweler’s inventory.
 But since we are in the online jewelry store business, we’ve seen a thing or two about how couples choose to symbolize their love.
-So we thought we’d share what we’ve observed about the choice to match his and hers wedding bands.
+So, we thought we’d share what we’ve observed about the choice to match his and her wedding bands.

 It’s OK to Have Different Styles and Tastes

 Really, just upfront, you can have two wildly different rings.
-There’s no rule that says you can’t.
+There’s no rule that says you absolutely have to have matching bands.
 Maybe one of you loves the sleek look of tungsten and the other is looking for the classic gold ring.
 A gold band and that metal type don’t particularly match, nor do they really complement each other, but that’s perfectly fine!
 Maybe one of you has sensitivities to certain precious metals while the other doesn’t.
 Whatever the case, you’re more than welcome to just pick rings you each like.
+There’s no need to sacrifice your personal style or forgo comfort just so you can wear matching wedding bands.
+Marriage is a lifelong commitment, so by all means, choose something you love and will want to wear for several decades.

 Sometimes Compatible Means Complementary

-If you had to wear the same thing as proof of marriage, then both the bride and groom would wear a tux on wedding day.
-Obviously, that doesn’t have to be the case.
-So if one of you wants to shop for an eternity band because you know your love will go the distance and the other wants a hypoallergenic metal ring, both sound like good reasons to us!
-And if you’re interested in different metals, then take a look at our catalog of men’s wedding bands
+If you had to wear the same thing as proof of marriage, then both the bride and groom would wear a tux on the wedding day.
+And both men and women would wear engagement rings.
+Obviously, that doesn’t have to be the case (though it’s perfectly okay if you do prefer doing those things!).
+And if matching rings were mandatory, a groom’s wedding bands wouldn’t typically be plainer than the bride’s.
+So if one of you wants to shop for a white gold eternity band because you know your love will go the distance and the other wants a hypoallergenic metal ring, both sound like good reasons to us!
+And if you’re interested in different metals, then take a look at our catalog of men’s wedding bands.

 You’ve got the same home address.
 You get under the same set of sheets.
 You love matching outfits.
 Not only is your list of favorite films identical, but a shared passion for the cinema was a key component of your courtship.